50 Years of Automated Face Recognition: Introduction

 \section{Introduction}

 For half a century, the dream of machines `seeing’ and recognizing faces has captivated researchers and fueled imaginations, leaping from the realm of science fiction to become a pervasive reality.
 What began as a computationally intractable problem, requiring painstaking manual feature engineering, has blossomed into a cornerstone of modern security, convenience, and even social interaction.
 However, this rapid ascent has not been without its complexities.
 The journey from Kanade’s pioneering work~\cite{kanade1974picture} to today’s deep learning behemoths reveals not just a story of algorithmic innovation, but a shifting landscape of ethical considerations, data dependencies, and the ever-present challenge of defining `identity’ itself.
 This paper chronicles that 50-year evolution, examining the pivotal breakthroughs, the persistent hurdles, and the emerging frontiers that will shape the future of automated face recognition (FR).
+Fig.1 presents a timeline summarizing major milestones across five decades of automated FR research. \reviewtag{\Rtwo}

-FR has become one of the most prevalent biometric modalities employed today, largely mirroring how humans themselves identify each other~\cite{nec,afr50}.
+FR has become one of the most prevalent biometric modalities employed today~\cite{afr50}.
 See Fig.~\ref{fig:fr_application} for representative applications.
 Several factors contribute to this widespread adoption.
 Faces can be identified at a distance, offering a non-contact and less intrusive method compared to other biometrics like fingerprints or iris~\cite{clearview}.
 Face acquisition can be achieved using low-cost cameras, making it accessible and scalable across diverse applications~\cite{clearview,afr50}.
 The non-contact nature of FR offers hygienic advantages, especially salient in a post-pandemic era~\cite{visage,lai2023post}.
-Furthermore, face recognition can be performed covertly using ubiquitous surveillance cameras, and benefits from the existence of extensive legacy databases containing facial images such as passports, visas, mugshots and driver's licenses \cite{afr50}.
+Furthermore, FR can be performed covertly using ubiquitous surveillance cameras, and benefits from the existence of extensive legacy databases containing facial images such as passports, visas, mugshots and driver's licenses \cite{afr50}.